hitomiiv/stcp/README.md

 First initialize the library with `stcp_initialize();`.
 There are two basic structures, `stcp_server` and `stcp_channel`, which represent a TCP server and client, respectively.
 Both of these need an `stcp_address` and a port to create.
 Only ipv4 and hostnames are supported.
 Servers can accept pending channels, and channels can send/receive data.
 Note that for send/receive, a timeout of 0 does not block the caller.
 However, a timeout of -1 blocks the caller until the task is completed.

+The user can also handle errors with `stcp_set_error_callback(cb, user_data)`.
+The callback function returns void takes two parameters, an `stcp_error` for the error code and a `void*` for the user data.

 Here's an example.
-In a real program, remember to check the return values:
+In a real program, remember to check for errors:
 ```c
 #include <stdio.h>
 #include <string.h>